wykhuh/inaturalist-explorer/z_notes/notes.md

 tileerror does not fire if we add invalid layer to map

 tileerror does fire if layer already added to map , and we zoom in and out

+==

+decodeAppUrl

+- handle both observations and identifications

+initApp,

+- fill both observationsApiParams and identificationsApiParams

+updateAppUrl

+- handle both observations and identifications

+when connecting to API

+- use observationsApiParams or identificationsApiParams